ASH1998/Getting-started-with-testing/README.md

 # Getting-started-with-testing
-This is a toy code i am using to get familiarity with unittest and various other software test
+This is a toy code which i am using to get familiar with unittest and various other software test

+## Dependencies:
+There are no dependencies except Python(3.x)
+The module unnittest and others come inbuilt